-The planning process for creating the Comprehensive Plan Update involved three distinct phases: a "State of the City" / Community Engagement phase where an assessment of existing conditions was conducted by the planning team and a preliminary set of planning goals were developed with input from the community; a "visioning" phase where preliminary planning strategies and concepts will be developed and presented for community feedback; and, a final plan-making phase in which planning goals, strategies, and implementation action steps are to be developed by the planning team in collaboration with the community, and accepted and adopted by the City.
-The last two phases of the planning process are expected to be completed by June 2016.
+The planning process for creating the Comprehensive Plan Update involved three distinct phases: a "State of the City" phase where an assessment of existing conditions was conducted by the planning team and a preliminary set of planning goals were developed with input from the community; a "visioning" phase where preliminary planning strategies and concepts were developed and presented for community feedback; and, a final "plan-making" phase in which planning goals, strategies, and implementation action were developed by the planning team in collaboration with the community, and accepted and adopted by the Yorkville Plan Commission and Yorkville City Council.
+The first phase was initiated in September 2014; the last phase of the planning process was completed in August 2016 (see Project Timeline below and on following page).